 Vancomycin HCl, USP is a bactericidal glycopeptide antibiotic and has been used to treat infections caused by multi drug resistant bacteria including methicillin resistant Staphylococcus aureus (MRSA).

-Vancomycin HCl, USP is sparingly soluble in aqueous solution (0.225 mg/mL) and >80.0% pure.
-EvoPure® products are purified single antibiotic fractions, most >99% pure.
+Vancomycin HCl, USP is freely soluble in water.
 Click here for more vancomycin products.

 Vancomycin prevents peptidoglycan synthesis by two separate mechanisms.
 One mechanism prevents N-acetylmuramic acid (NAM) and N-acetylglucosamine (NAG) from linking together forming the peptidoglycan backbone.
 The second mechanism prevents crosslinking between amino acid residues in the peptidoglycan chain.